cambiotraining/UnixIntro/_episodes/05-remote.md

 `--exclude` and `--include` can be used to  more granularly control which files are copied

 Finally `--delete` is very useful when you want to maintain an exact copy of the source including the deletion of files only present in the destination.
-Let's tidy up our `workflow` directory with this option.
+Let's tidy up our `salmon` directory with this option.

 > ## How to remove files using rsync --delete
 >
 > First we should manually delete our local copies of the empty files we created.
 >
 > ~~~
-> $ rm workflow/newfile*
+> $ rm salmon/newfile*
 > ~~~
 >{: .language-bash}
 >